 The Extraordinary Berry

 In the neighborhood: Spend a beautiful Chicago summer day meandering eight miles of trails at Sarett Nature Center teeming with observation platforms showcasing views of the river valley below and boardwalks and platforms that put you up-close to wetland wildlife and habitats.
 In nearby St. Joseph, you’ll find Curious Kids’ Museum and Curious Kids’ Discovery Zone with over 100 hands-on exhibits, which include an apple picking exhibit, role playing adventures, fun with bubbles and more.
-As of April 2017, new exhibits were opening, including sand and sound themes.
+New exhibits , including The Sandbox, with integrated augmented reality which allows you to create topography models using sand that are scanned in the computer in real time, and a the musically interactive Physics of Sound were introduced last year and the Farmers Market just underwent renovation.

 Susie's Garden Patch